matthiasdiener/matthiasdiener.github.io/cv.md

 - Tutorials Program Committee for Supercomputing 2018.
 - Tutorials Program Committee for Supercomputing 2019.
 - Heterogeneity in Computing Workshop (HCW), co-located with IPDPS 2019.
+- Workshop on Data Locality (COLOC), co-located with Euro-Par 2019.

 ## Advised Students